How to stop condensation on windows from ruining your home

 FAQs

 Blinds and curtains can trap moisture between them and windows, increasing the chances of condensation.
-The best way to avoid this issue is to open blinds and windows early in the morning and especially if you have blinds in kitchens and bathrooms while cooking or showering.
+The best way to avoid this issue is to open blinds and windows early in the morning to let the air move around.

 Get the Homebuilding & Renovating Newsletter